scalatra/scalatra-website/guides/databinders.md

 ```

 The `CreateTodoCommand` can automatically read incoming POST params or JSON,
-populate the Todo case class's fields with whatever info it read, run validations
+populate itself with whatever info it read, run validations to ensure that
-to ensure that the `name` property is a non-empty `String` with at least 3
+the `name` property is a non-empty `String` with at least 3 characters,
-characters, and then save the Todo object.
+and then, in this case, save the Todo object.

 However, since databinder commands in Scalatra have nothing to do with your
 chosen persistence library, the concepts of databinding and validation are